 To focus on one animal species is probably not the non-plus-ultra, as each species shows us an area, in which we can improve.
 Regarding the wolves, the alpha male walks as the last one in the pack and pays attention to everyone.
 The old and weak wolves walk up front and determine the speed of the pack.
 Thus, all animals are integrated, take care of each other and live together.
 In humans, the ranking is probably similar and yet different.
 An “old wolf”, who can barely “help with hunting”, can easily live off the other humans – after all, we have our food sources under control – in contrast to the wolves.

 In the human kingdom you can observe this behavior in some places.
-After the Fukushima disaster, it was the elderly citizens that volunteered to clean up and expose themselves to radiation – always knowing, that the cancer would take longer to develop, than they had time left.
+After the Fukushima disaster, it was the elderly citizens that volunteered to clean up and expose themselves to radiation – always knowing, that the cancer would take longer to develop, than they had time left to live.
 Such people should be honored – instead, we celebrate athletes and actors, by the way.

-With these lines I would like to clarify that there is a lot to look at, but everyone has to decide for themselves which part he thinks is right, which one should stay in the animal kingdom and which one needs to be developed.
+With these lines I would like to clarify that there is a lot to learn by watching animals, but everyone has to decide for themselves which part he/she thinks is right for him/her, which one should stay in the animal kingdom and which one needs some development.
 What do you think about this?
 Leave me a comment!
-I am interested in the opinion of others.
+Iam looking forwand to any kind of making contact.